dguo/dannyguo.com/content/blog/I-published-my-aws-secret-key-to-github.md

 shouldn't have ever been in there.
 There was a PDF explaining how SVGs work.
 There was an Excel spreadsheet containing account passwords.

 I used The BFG to remove those as well.
+I did a manual inspection to make sure it worked as expected, and then I re-pushed to GitHub.

 ## Retrospective

 I should have done a manual inspection of the files before pushing.
 I also should have used a tool that is designed to find secrets in Git repos.
 There are several of them:

 * [git-secrets](https://github.com/awslabs/git-secrets)
 * [gitleaks](https://github.com/zricethezav/gitleaks)
 * [Truffle Hog](https://github.com/dxa4481/truffleHog)

+I should have distrusted my past self.
+While it's secondhand nature to me now to use environment variables for secrets and to think about how they can be leaked, I forgot that at one point, I didn't know any of that.